kevinburke/doony/readme.md

 - Hover menus have a pointer cursor, indicating clickability
 - Text inputs are friendlier, bigger
 - Builds are zebra-striped, have more padding
+- Homepage has an option for "view console output of latest test"

 ## Installation